microsoft/BotFramework-WebChat/docs/HOOKS.md

 ```
 <!-- prettier-ignore-end -->

-This function will return a function that, when called with a file size, will return a localized representation of the size in bytes, kilobytes, megabytes, or gigabytes.
+This hook will return a function that, when called with a file size, will return a localized representation of the size in bytes, kilobytes, megabytes, or gigabytes.
 It honors the language settings from the `useLanguage` hook.

 ## `useConnectivityStatus`